kafai-yip/kafai-yip.github.io/_pages/papers-and-talks.md

 ### Manuscripts
 (Comments are welcome!)

 - [Hyper-raising, evidentiality, and phase deactivation](https://lingbuzz.net/lingbuzz/006471).
-Resubmitted, *Natural Language and Linguistic Theory*. [with [Tommy Tsz-Ming LEE](https://tszminglee.github.io/)]
+Accepted, *Natural Language and Linguistic Theory*. [with [Tommy Tsz-Ming LEE](https://tszminglee.github.io/)]

 - An agreement analysis of temporal converbs.
 In prep.